-Bee smokers are used for calming bees down, and it reduces the chances of you getting stung.
+Beehive smokers are used for calming bees down, and they reduce the chances of you getting stung.
 Generally, it keeps the environment where the beehive is safe.

 When you open the beehives to check your bees, the bees will feel threatened, and they will alert other bees by releasing the alarm pheromone within the hive.
 The release of the pheromone can make the bees attack you or anyone close to the beehive.

-But, if you have a bee smoker with you, a couple of smoke puffs can prevent the attack.
+But, if you have a bee smoker with you, a couple of puffs of bee smoke can prevent the attack.
 A bee smoker will cover the pheromone, stopping the alarm raised by some of the bees.
 This means the bees will stay calm since they are ignorant of any potential danger.

 This will keep the bees busy and distract them from attacking you.
 And, when their stomachs are full, honeybees can’t sting because of their expanded abdomen.

 Choosing the best bee smoker for your honeybees might be challenging, but I will make it easier for you.
-Let’s check the best bee smokers out there:
+Let’s check the best beehive smokers out there:

 Beehive Smoker by the Blisstime Store

-Made of stainless steel, this Beekeeping Smoker produced by the Blisstime Store comes with 54pcs smoker pellets made of natural plants which will not be harmful to bees.
+Made of stainless steel, this Beekeeping Smoker produced by the Blisstime Store comes with 54pcs smoker pellets made of natural plants which will not be harmful to honeybees.

 Its stainless steel heat shield makes the smoker safe to use and prevents your hands from scalding or burning.
 Built with a practical mounting hook, it is also easy to use.
 It allows your smoker to be hung on the side of the hive.
 And it makes this smoker easy to store too!